By Sister Mary Fitzgerald, SSND

 We are called to Advent, as much for others as for ourselves.

-How might we bring hope to the lonely, to shut-ins, to the sick, to the elderly, to the homeless, to prisoners, to those addicted to drugs or alcohol, to those among our families and friends who are downtrodden and disheartened?
+Until then, how might we bring Advent hope to the lonely, to shut-ins, to the sick, to the elderly, to the homeless, to prisoners, to those addicted to drugs or alcohol, to those among our families and friends who are downtrodden and disheartened?

 This Advent, can we find time to place a phone call, to send an email, to write a note?

-What better way to bridge into a Holy Year than by beginning to carry the message of hope as we enter into Advent?
+What better way to observe Advent than by carrying the message of hope to others?